DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 This will disguise sound lag for taxing Mega CD titles and Virtua Racing by filling in the gaps with the previous sound frame.
 This can be very effective for repetitive sounds but can also cause an echoing effect.

 Optimisations (Off)
-Set to "Off", "On: Balanced" or "On: Performance".
-This will enable a number of optimisations for Mega CD games, Pier Solar and Virtua Racing.
-This setting has no effect on other games which should run full speed anyway.
+Set to "Off" or "On".
+This will enable a number of optimisations, particularly for Mega CD games, Pier Solar and Virtua Racing.
 It will improve emulation speed at the expense of sound quality and framerate.

 Resume on Save/Load (On)